-Mennonites in train car en route from Russia to Canada in 1923.
+Mennonites from the Soviet Union in a train car en route to Canada in 1923.
 Credit: MAID CA MHC 744-2

-Train station at Lichtenau on June 23, 1924 when the Peter J. and Elizabeth Tiessen family left for Canada.
+Train station at Lichtenau on June 23, 1924, when the Peter J. and Elizabeth Tiessen family left for Canada.
 The train had 47 cars and held 1,400 people.

 Credit: MAID CA MAO Hist.Mss.1.291/12-13

 Unique commemorative events have been organized from in every province from Ontario west to British Columbia, coordinated by the provincial Mennonite historical societies in each province.

 The Place of Memory: Reflections on the Russlaender Centenary

 A program of music, singing, reading, and reflection on the 100th anniversary of the migration of Mennonites from the former Soviet Union.
 Featuring the premiere of “The Place of Memory” composed by Leonard Enns and performed by DaCapo Chamber Choir.
 MORE INFORMATION